corbeauw/Mesh-Compressior/README.md

 **Q: Will compressed meshes lose precision?**
 A: Yes, which may slightly affect visual quality, usually not noticeable.

-**Q: Is custom compression algorithm supported?**
-A: Currently uses built-in half-precision and index compression; custom algorithms are not supported.

 **Q: Can I undo compression?**
 A: No automatic undo is provided; please backup your project before operation.